Peterpaker7/Predictive-Modeling-of-Access-to-Improved-Drinking-Water-in-India-IBM-CLOUD-/README.md

 ### 🚀 Future Scope

 * Add features like income, education, sanitation level
-* Visualize results using maps or dashboards (e.g., Streamlit)
+* Visualize results using maps or dashboards
 * Scale predictions to district or village level for granular insights
 * Integrate with public-facing dashboards for NGOs and policymakers